AbdellaToronto/ai-pokedex/README.md

      ```
      sudo systemctl status docker
      ```
-     If it's not running, start it with:
+     If (on Linux) it's not running, start it with:
      ```
      sudo systemctl start docker
      ```